 My hero walked into the kitchen, removed the towel, and asked for a bag.
 After I handed him a grocery bag, he simply emptied the bowl into the bag, tied a knot in it, and put an end to my hysteria.
-He then walked out telling me he was going to relocate the lizards.
+As he walked out, he told me he was going to relocate the lizards.
 A minute later, it was over.

 How great was that?

-Since the event, I’ve learned a few things about the North Carolina Five-lined Blue-tailed Skink.
+Since that happened, I’ve learned a few things about the North Carolina Five-lined Blue-tailed Skink.
 I’d like to share.

 Not wanting to be ignorant, I did a little research on my visitors.
 To tell the truth, I wanted to figure out how to get rid of them.
 In short, this is what I found:

 - They hate to be squirted with cold water.
 Great.
 I got a squirt-bottle, filled it with water, and put it in the refrigerator.
 Ready in a moment’s notice to chase those guys away from my door.

 - Here’s my favorite remedy.
 Lizards fear peacocks, ’cause peacocks think lizards are yummy.
 Therefore, it stands to reason that if you have peacock feathers in your house, there just may be a peacock there, too.
 As a result, no lizard is gonna visit your place.
 It’s brilliant!

 Here’s a “Peacock Dance Display” that I couldn’t resist.
 You really have to click on that link – it’s pretty awesome!

 Update: As I was getting ready to publish this post, I found these two skinks getting cozy on the patio.
 Somehow I missed them with the squirt bottle.
 Not only that, but I’m out of peacock feathers.